 This page contains information about New Zealand's Greenhouse Gas Inventory.
-It includes information about the data, the sectors and gases covered, quality and best practice reviews, and how the inventory differs from the New Zealand Emissions Trading Scheme and the net position estimate.
+It includes information about the data, the sectors and gases covered, quality and best practice reviews, and how the inventory differs from the New Zealand Emissions Trading Scheme.

-New Zealand's greenhouse gas inventory (includes links to supporting tables, files and the Snapshot)
+New Zealand's Greenhouse Gas Inventory 1990-2013 (includes links to supporting tables, files and the Snapshot)

 What the inventory contains

-New Zealand's Greenhouse Gas inventory is an annual report of all human-induced emissions and removals of greenhouse gases in New Zealand.
+New Zealand's Greenhouse Gas Inventory is an annual report of all human-induced emissions and removals of greenhouse gases in New Zealand.
 The inventory is produced each year as part of New Zealand’s obligations under the United Nations Framework Convention on Climate Change (UNFCCC) and the Kyoto Protocol.
-The next publication of New Zealand’s Greenhouse Gas Inventory is planned for 10th of April 2015.
+The next inventory publication is planned for April 2016.

 Responsibility for the inventory

-The Ministry for the Environment (the Ministry) as the ‘Inventory Agency’ is responsible for submitting the greenhouse gas inventory under the UNFCCC every year by 15 April.
-The Ministry is also New Zealand’s designated single national entity for the greenhouse gas inventory under the Kyoto Protocol.
+The Ministry for the Environment (the Ministry) as the ‘Inventory Agency’ is responsible for producing and submitting the greenhouse gas inventory under the UNFCCC every year by 15 April.
+The Ministry is New Zealand’s designated single national entity for the greenhouse gas inventory under the Kyoto Protocol.

 The Ministry works closely with the Ministry of Business, Innovation and Employment, the Ministry for Primary Industries and the Environmental Protection Authority to compile the data.
 Many of the values used in the inventory are also derived from data collated by Statistics New Zealand.
 The Ministry of Foreign Affairs and Trade provides the information on the minimisation of adverse impacts, which is also included in the inventory (currently in chapter 15).